 זצ״ל at his Synagogue, originally from Danzig, showed the way of the German tradition.
 Later, Chief Rabbi Alfredo Goldschmidt mentored him also in the Eastern Ashkenazic tradition.

-Having trained as a Dentist and obtaining a doctoral degree from the Pontifical Xavierian University, with a dissertation in Music Therapy, he combined his dental practice and took over the part-time position Cantor Preuss left after passing in 1986, while also contributing as a certified translator English-Spanish-English to his father's translations office, creating a specialised company (Trasalud) that offered translations and interpretation in the medical field to the major pharmaceutical companies based in Colombia.
+Having trained as a Dentist and obtaining a doctoral degree from the Pontifical Xavierian University, with a dissertation in Music Therapy, he combined his dental practice and took over the part-time position Cantor Preuss left when becoming ill and frail in 1986, while also contributing as a certified translator English-Spanish-English to his father's translations office, creating a specialised company (Trasalud) that offered translations and interpretation in the medical field to the major pharmaceutical companies based in Colombia.

 Paul studied two years at Yeshivot in Jerusalem, Liturgy, Talmud, Jewish Law and Philosophy together with voice lessons and private coaching, later, he pursued advanced studies at the Jewish Theological Seminary in N.Y. in the same fields, all this convinced him that a life in prayer was his primary vocation, and is dedicated full-time to this since 1996, and has since then occupied positions as Spiritual Leader serving Synagogues in Colombia, Ecuador, the Great Synagogue of Stockholm and now the prestigious Belsize Square Synagogue in London .